Russell-Waterhouse/blog/content/post/2024_review.md

 # 2024's Winners and Losers

 2024 is coming to a close, so I thought I'd do a quick review of what tech I've used, what I've liked, and what I didn't.

-## Favourite Project
+## Winning Project
 my favourite project in 2024 has been my development environment setup script: [setup script](https://github.com/Russell-Waterhouse/dev_environment)